Tony Gaze: First success

 Gaze joined the RAF in 1940, and on completion of training and with 122 hours flying time recorded was posted to No. 610 Squadron RAF at RAF Westhampnett in March 1941, flying cross-channel fighter sweeps.
 Gaze's first 'kill' came on 26 June when he downed a Messerschmitt Bf 109.
 The next month he claimed two further victories, one half and two probables.
 For these victories he was awarded the first of three DFCs.
 His brother, Pilot Officer Scott Gaze had joined No. 610 Squadron RAF with him in early 1941, but was killed in action on 23 March 1941.
 In November 1941 Gaze was posted to No. 57 OTU as an instructor.

-He started his second tour in June 1942, with No. 616 Squadron RAF, flying the high altitude Spitfire Mk.VI.
+Gaze started his second tour in June 1942, with No. 616 Squadron RAF, flying the high altitude Spitfire Mk.VI.
 During the ill-fated Dieppe Raid on 19 August 1942, he received his second DFC after destroying an enemy fighter.
-In late August 1942 he was posted to command No. 64 Squadron RAF flying the new Spitfire IX.
+In late August 1942, he was posted to command No. 64 Squadron RAF flying the new Spitfire IX.

 Demotion and escape after being shot down

-On 26 September 1942 Gaze led a wing of Spitfires in support of a bombing raid at Morlaix.
+On 26 September 1942, Gaze led a wing of Spitfires in support of a bombing raid at Morlaix.
 An Eagle Squadron, No. 133 Squadron RAF, became scattered in high winds and lost 11 of 12 fighters.
 Gaze was made the scapegoat for the mission failure and was transferred back to No. 616 Squadron as a flight commander.
 It was later determined that the causes of the high losses on that mission were pilot inexperience and unexpected adverse weather.

-After a rest from operations in early 1943, he was again posted to an operational Squadron in August 1943, No. 66 Squadron RAF at RAF Kenley.
+After a rest from operations in early 1943, Gaze was again posted to an operational Squadron in August 1943, No. 66 Squadron RAF at RAF Kenley.
 On 4 September 1943 over Le Tréport after downing a Focke-Wulf Fw 190 Gaze's own Spitfire V was shot down by Heinz-Gerhard Vogt of II./JG 26 (his 14th claim of an eventual 48).
 Gaze crash landed 20 miles from Dieppe with slight injuries, evaded capture and made his way, with help from the French Resistance, to neutral Spain.